processbys/LRT_microbiomes_critical_illness/README.md

 # LRT_microbiomes_critical_illness

-This repository contains data and analytical code for bioinformatic analyses of the manuscript entitiled "Deep longitudinal lower respiratory tract microbiome profiling reveals genome-resolved functional and evolutionary dynamics in critical illness" (under revision, Nature Comunications).
+This repository contains data and analytical code for bioinformatic analyses of the manuscript entitiled "Deep longitudinal lower respiratory tract microbiome profiling reveals genome-resolved functional and evolutionary dynamics in critical illness" (under revision, Nature Communications).

 ## Software required
 The analytical code provided in this repository was implemented using R version 4.2.0 in RStudio.
 No specialized hardware requirements are necessary to run the code.